Potty Training

 • Be patient and consistent!
 They WILL get it eventually!

-The Denton ISD Autism Team will be hosting training for families on how to help your child independently use the toilet.
-These particular trainings are open to families of ALL Pre-K students, not just those who qualify for special education.
+The Denton ISD Autism Team will host training for families on how to help their children use the toilets independently.
+This training is open to families of ALL Pre-K students, not just those who qualify for special education.

 Positive Toilet Training: